 The following image represents the working of product-oriented selling theory:

-In the above diagram, maximum time, i.e., almost 85% of the interaction is carried out by the salesperson, where he/she explains and presents the product features in front of the prospect.
+In the above diagram, the maximum i.e., almost 85% of the time, interaction is carried out by the salesperson, where he/she explains and presents the product features in front of the prospect.

 Need Satisfaction Theory

 The need satisfaction theory brings forward an interactive approach or a win-win assumption, where the prospect and the salesperson communicate with each other to ensure mutual satisfaction of both the parties.

 The salesperson enquires and understands the requirements, wants and expectations of the prospect and then presents a suitable product to achieve consumer satisfaction.